the fastest

 - MPG

 The A5 drives with the maturity and predictability you would expect from this bread and butter car: Audi knows what it’s doing and was never going to mess this up too readily.
-Everything does what it’s supposed to – the diesel is a frugal cruiser, the petrol a flexible all-rounder (especially in its more powerful state of tune) and there’s the V6 petrol in the S5 if you want something spicier.
+Everything does what it’s supposed to – the diesel is a frugal cruiser, the petrol a flexible all-rounder (especially in its more powerful state of tune), the PHEV is a taxman pleasing jack of all trades and there’s the V6 petrol in the S5 if you want something spicier (but cajun spice rather than ground chilli powder).

 The 2.0-litre TFSI petrol engine on the A5 is an all-new unit from Audi, with two states of tune (148bhp and 201bhp).
-It does the business, but with no discernible personality to it.
-Maybe they’re trying to ease the way to our electric future.
+It gets on with its work with discretion, but that comes at the cost of personality.
+You'll forgive it.

 Thank you for subscribing to our newsletter.
 Look out for your regular round-up of news, reviews and offers in your inbox.